Think-and-Dev/gitbook-docs-test/docs/integration/vendors.md

 ## Markup

-When a vendor decides to integrate their platform with the MoC ecosystem, they must be [registered](#vendor-registration) first.
+When a vendor decides to integrate their platform with the RoC ecosystem, they must be [registered](#vendor-registration) first.
 Then, they will receive a markup for every transaction they are involved in (denoted by the parameter **vendorAccount**).

 If the user who makes the transaction has balance and allowance of MoC token, this markup will be charged in MoC; otherwise it will be charged in RIF.
 The exact percentage of the markup cannot be more than 1%.
 This is set in the **vendors** mapping of the **MoCVendors** contract (the vendor account address is the key), and the value to check is **markup**.